unclexo/tdd/README.md

 The Laravel app has a number of implemented feature test cases that may help you understand how to test which feature of your Laravel app.
 If you love to TDD your Laravel application or don't know how then this repo will help you there.
-So, get started with Test Driven Development and Happy TDD
+Get started with Test Driven Development and Happy TDD!

-Don't hesitate to ask me on [LinkedIn](https://bd.linkedin.com/in/unclexo) or [Twitter](https://twitter.com/unclexo) if you don't understand any of these tests.
+Don't hesitate to ask me on [Twitter](https://twitter.com/unclexo) if you don't understand any of these tests.

 **Note** that some tests are not refactored here.